 The reserve also has a large population of water voles and many unusual plants and invertebrates.
 Its noisiest resident is the marsh frog, introduced into Kent from mainland Europe in the 1930s and now spreading across southern England.

-From M25/A13 junction 30 head west along the A13 to its junction with the A1306 and follow the A1306 south towards Purfleet.
-At the traffic lights turn right on to New Tank Hill Road, signposted Purfleet and RSPB.
-The entrance is 300m on, on the right.
+rom M25 junct 30 head west along the A13 to its junction with the A1306 and follow the A1306 south towards Purfleet.
+Turn right at the traffic lights on to New Tank Hill Road.
+The entrance is on the right 300m down.
+SatNav: RM19 1SZ.

 Open 9.30am to 4.30pm daily.
 Free access to RSPB members and residents of Havering and Thurrock; otherwise £2.50/adult, £1/child.